Sanctuary of Venus at Hispellum: Second Temple

 At the north end of the upper terrace some Roman remains suggest that here was a second temple on which was built the Villa Fidelia.
 This building is likely to be present due to the resulting symmetry of the whole sanctuary with the theatre and the terraces, and similarity with other sanctuaries.

 Temple of the Flaviae gentis (the Flavian family)

 Remains in opus mixtum found below the small church of San Fedele near the Villa Fidelia seem to have belonged to this third temple dating from the 4th century AD.
 It was probably dedicated to Constantine's ancestors.
 It consisted of a long hall with an apse at the end, all used as the foundations of the church.

 The temple was probably that referred to in the rescript of Constantine as a precondition to the partial transfer of the annual Umbrian festival that had previously been held at Volsinii.
+Excavations in 2023 revealed parts of the temple.